camdoherty/fluxfce-simplified/readme-NEW.md

 xsct_bright = 0.85
 ```

-- **Backgrounds are now stored in profiles** at `~/.config/fluxfce/backgrounds/`.
+- **Background settings are stored in profiles** at `~/.config/fluxfce/backgrounds/`.
 The `set-default` command creates and updates these files for you.
 You can edit them manually to tweak background settings.
 - **`xsct_temp`** and **`xsct_bright`**: An empty value will cause `xsct` to be reset to its default state.

 ## Troubleshooting

--   **Verbose Logging:** First, run any command with the `-v` flag for detailed output: `fluxfce -v status`.
+-   **Verbose Logging:** Run any command with the `-v` flag for detailed output: `fluxfce -v status`.

 -   **Check Dependency Script:** To re-run the dependency checker manually:
     ```bash